kadolor/wvs/wvs_cli.md

 * A Wherobots account.
 If you don't have an account yet, see [Creating Your Wherobots Account](https://docs.wherobots.com/latest/get-started/create-account/).
 * A valid Wherobots API key.
 If you don't have an API key, see [API Keys](https://docs.wherobots.com/latest/get-started/api-keys/).
 * An active version of Python.
-For more information on active versions of Python, see [Active Releases](https://www.python.org/downloads/#Active-Python-Releasex) in the Python Documentation.
+For more information on active versions of Python, see [Active Releases](https://www.python.org/downloads/#Active-Python-Releases) in the Python Documentation.
 * A code editor or IDE.
 * A package manager like `pip`.

-## Establish your developement environment
+## Establish your development environment

-To establish your developement environment you must:
+To establish your development environment you must:

 * Install the WVS Python package
 * Store your API Key